 Australian Music 1949-1959

 There are countless ways to start exploring our extensive website.
-This brief overview presents two different perspectives on some significant works and people in the Australian music scene between 1945 and 1959.The first looks at Australian notated music during this period and the second discusses Australian experimental music.
+This brief overview presents two different perspectives on some significant works and people in the Australian music scene between 1945 and 1959.The first looks at the beginnings of Australian experimental music and the second discusses Australian notated music during this period.

 Australian Experimental music pre-1960